noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

    Some events resonate powerfully within a narrow region of the network without reshaping the cluster as a whole.
 The release of *Pokémon GO* generated a clear surge of activity around **r/pokemongo**, yet this excitement remained largely localized and failed to propagate across the broader Gaming cluster.

 3. **Event magnitude shapes whether clusters react at all.**
    Not all events cross the threshold required to mobilize an entire cluster.
 Smaller shocks, like the Charlie Hebdo attack, leave only faint structural traces, while larger ones, such as the November 2015 attacks, trigger visible but temporary reorganizations.
-The likelihood of a collective reaction increases with the perceived impact of the event — suggesting an implicit tipping point beyond which attention spreads from local neighborhoods to the cluster at large.
+The likelihood of a collective reaction increases with the perceived impact of the event, suggesting an implicit tipping point beyond which attention spreads from local neighborhoods to the cluster at large.